n2cms/n2cms/src/Examples/readme.txt

 A few minimal implementations of N2 CMS.

+HOW TO BUILD

+In order to run the examples you'll need to update certain dependencien on N2 core and edit.
+Running ..\Prepare_Dependencies-vs2008.bat should do it.

+You are very welcome to let me know about your build experiences in the forum so I can improve this document with commmon gotchas.

 WHAT'S HERE

 SimpleWebSite
-A basic implementation showing how to define content and bind data to a page template.
+A basic implementation showing how to define content and bind data to a page template in C# and VB.NET.

-Globalization
+OldGlobalization
-Shows a solution for handling content in different languages.
+Shows an old solution for handling content in different languages.

 Parts
 Shows an implementation of zones and "parts".